havonz/SCRMapDocs/en/epScript-Reference.md

     Install it, install it however you like.
     Install the eps-server plugin from the VSCode plugin store.

-- Open file extension display in the system.
+- Open file extension display in your operating system.
     For Windows 10, refer to [https://www.google.com/search?q=Open-file-extension-display-in-windows-10](https://www.google.com/search?q=Open+file+extension+display+in+windows+10)
     For Windows 11, refer to [https://www.google.com/search?q=Open-file-extension-display-in-windows-11](https://www.google.com/search?q=Open+file+extension+display+in+windows+11)